 "He did not drop the flashlight where he was hit, it was back there by where the car ends up," Watts said.
 "Not where the shooting occurs.
 Am I saying the deputy is a liar?
 Of course not.
 The stress was extremely high.
 The point is it could not have happened like the deputy described because the physical evidence is not there."

-Page 5 of 7 - He asked the jury why that matters, going on to the second version, that was given by Taylor.
+He asked the jury why that matters, going on to the second version, that was given by Taylor.

 In that version Kilbourne shoots in front of Taylor and Kilbourne went out the window over his back.